Slimefun/Slimefun4/README.md

 ## Contributions
 You are allowed, even encouraged, to contribute to Slimefun 4 by making Pull Requests.
-These Pull Requests can be Fixes, Changes or even Additions, but please keep in mind that if you add too much content to Slimefun 4, you should rather make an Addon for it instead.
+This is an open-source community project, so your contributions keep this plugin alive!

-Check the license for more Info on redistributing and modifying Slimefun 4.
+These Pull Requests can be fixes, changes or even additions, but please keep in mind that if you add too much content to Slimefun 4, you should rather make an Addon for it instead.

 <p align="center">
   <a href="https://github.com/TheBusyBiscuit/Slimefun4/graphs/contributors">